EstherIdabor/Getting-Started-with-Glasp-A-guide-on-how-to-use-the-glasp-highlighting-tool/ReadMe.md

 - Open the article on your browser.
 You can use this article on [how to think](https://fs.blog/how-to-think/) as an example.
 - While reading, when you come across any statement that resonates with you or you find the need to highlight, click and drag through the statement to select it, a pop-up appears displaying different colours, choose whichever you desire for your highlight.
   ![how to highlight an article using Glasp](</images/annotely_image%20(26).png>)
-- While the pop-up appears, you also have the option to add a note and share on twitter.
-To see your highlight click on the glasp extension.
+- While the pop-up appears, you also have the option to add a note and share it on twitter.
+To see your highlight click on the Glasp extension.
 - When you open the Glasp Extension, you can add a tag depending on the topic you think the article is about.
 The first arrow in the image below points to the tag.
   ![Glasp extension](</images/annotely_image%20(32).png>)
-- On the top right end of each highlight are three horizontal dots(the menu icon) that appears when you hover on it.
+- On the top right end of each highlight are three horizontal dots(the menu icon) that appear when you hover over it.
 The second arrow in the image above points to it.
 It provides you with options to:
-  - share on twitter.
+  - Share on Twitter.
-  - add a note .
+  - Add a note .
-  - copy highlight image which makes it appear as a quote.
+  - Create highlight image which makes it appear as a quote.
-  - copy the link to the highlight
+  - Copy the link to the highlight.
-  - delete the highlight.
+  - Delete the highlight.

 #### Highlight videos and take notes on youtube

-Highlighting video text and taking note on youtube is very similar with the process for articles.
+Highlighting video text and taking notes on youtube is very similar to the process for articles.
-To highlight text and add note on youtube videos:
+To highlight text and add a note on youtube videos:

-- Open the youtube vidoe on your browser.
+- Open the youtube video on your browser.
 You can use the popular [Steve Jobs' 2005 Stanford Commencement Address](https://youtu.be/UF8uR6Z6KLc) as an example.

 ![steve Job's Commencement speech](</images/annotely_image%20(28).png>)

-- You will see a text transcript by Glasp beside the vidoe.
+- You will see a text transcript by Glasp beside the video.
 While watching, when you come across any statement that resonates with you or you see the need to highlight, drag your cursor over the statement and highlight it.
   ![steve Job's Commencement speech](</images/annotely_image%20(29).png>)

-As with articles you can also share on twitter, add notes and delete the highlight when you click on the extension.
+As with articles you can also share on Twitter, add notes and delete the highlight when you click on the extension.

 ## Exploring the Glasp App

 One of the perks of using Glasp over other highlighting apps is its social platform.
 It provides you the opportunity to view the highlights made by other members on an article, you can read comments and write comments about the article as well.
 You can also follow users you wish to follow to see the articles they read as well notes and highlights made by them.
-In most cases this inspires you to read more, get better at reading and highlighting salient points and also give you ideas on articles to read.
+In most cases, this inspires you to read more, get better at reading and highlighting salient points and also give you ideas on articles to read.

-When you open glasp on your browser after you are signed in, you are greeted with the homepage.
-In the home page you will see highlighted articles related to your topics of interest.
+When you open Glasp on your browser after you are signed in, you are greeted with the homepage.
+On the home page, you will see highlighted articles related to your topics of interest.
-You can view all the highlight and notes you have made on articles by clicking on _`my Highlights`_. the red triangle in the image below.
+You can view all the highlights and notes you have made on articles by clicking on _`my Highlights`_. the red triangle in the image below.
 ![Glasp page](</images/annotely_image%20(31).png>)
-In _`my Highlights`_ page you will find more information about your profile on the left side which includes your activities, the people you follow and the people that follows you.
+On the _`my Highlights`_ page, you will find more information about your profile on the **left** side which includes your activities, the people you follow and the people that follow you.

 At the **center** of the page, you find all the articles that you have highlighted and made notes on.

 At the **right**, you find more options available for you to carry out on your highlights.
 ![My highlight page](</images/annotely_image%20(34).png>)

-**Add to favorite**.
+**Add to favourite**.

-The first arrow in the image above points to the star icon, click on it to include an article to your list of favorite.
+The first arrow in the image above points to the star icon, click on it to include an article to your list of favourites.

 **Share your Highlights and Note**.